How Many Quarts Is 48 Oz? The Kitchen Conversion That Actually Makes Sense

 Practical Uses Beyond the Kitchen

 Because the relationship between ounces and quarts is so straightforward, it’s handy in a variety of everyday scenarios.
-Plus, for example, when you’re filling a pool or a large aquarium, you can quickly estimate how many “quart‑sized” containers you’ll need by dividing the total fluid ounces by 32.
+As an example, when you’re filling a pool or a large aquarium, you can quickly estimate how many “quart‑sized” containers you’ll need by dividing the total fluid ounces by 32.
 Similarly, when a grocery store lists a bag of potatoes in fluid ounces, you can mentally convert that to quarts to gauge how much space it will occupy in your pantry or how many servings you’ll get.

 Quick Reference Cheat Sheet